-Value of in-force business Traditional Embedded Value ("TEV") : TEV methodology adds the present value of future profits of a firm to the net asset value of the firm's capital and surplus arising from the AL's in-force portfolio of insurance contracts.
-Distribution rights Multi-period Excess Earnings Method ("MEEM") : The MEEM considers the present value of net cash flows expected to be generated by the customer relationships, by excluding any cash flows related to contributory assets.
+Value of in-force business Traditional Embedded Value ("TEV") : TEV methodology adds the present value of future profits of a firm to the net asset value of the firm's capital and surplus arising from the in-force portfolio of Distribution rights insurance contracts.
+Multi-period Excess Earnings Method ("MEEM") : The MEEM considers the present value of net cash flows expected to be generated by the customer relationships, by excluding any cash flows related to contributory assets.